Old King's Highway Historic District

 The oldest buildings in the district are the Allyn House (2730 Main Street), built in the late 1600s, and the Old Jail, built c.
 1690.
-The Old Jail is the oldest wooden jail in the United States, and is now part of a museum complex including the Old Customshouse.
-Both the jail and the customshouse are also separately listed on the National Register.
+The Old Jail is the oldest wooden jail in the United States and is now part of a museum complex, including the Old Customshouse.
+The jail and the customs house are also separately listed on the National Register.

 The 1763 county courthouse, at 3046 Rt.
-6A, was the scene of an historic mass protest on Sept.
+6A, was the scene of a historic mass protest on Sept.
 27, 1774, against British efforts to punish Massachusetts for the Boston Tea Party the previous year.
 The protesters demanded that county officials refuse to obey the Massachusetts Government Act, passed by the British Parliament in May 1774, which stripped the colony of its long-held rights of self-government.
-County officials agreed, and Royal control of the county was effectively ended.
+County officials agreed, and Royal control of the county effectively ended.
 The building was converted to a church in 1842.

-Because of the shift of Barnstable's economy to more maritime concerns based in villages along its southern coast beginning in the early 19th century, the villages along the King's Highway gradually declined in economic importance, with an resultant decline in construction.
+Because of the shift of Barnstable's economy to more maritime concerns based in villages along its southern coast beginning in the early 19th century, the villages along the King's Highway gradually declined in economic importance, with a resultant decline in construction.
 As a result, the district has a large number of Federal and Greek Revival properties.
-Barnstable Village, stretched out along the highway, remained the civic administrative center of the county, even though town offices were eventually moved to Hyannis.
+Barnstable Village stretched out along the highway remained the civic administrative center of the county, even though town offices were eventually moved to Hyannis.
 The Barnstable County Courthouse, built in 1831, is one of the landmarks of the area's importance in county administration.